awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **Size**: For Amazon EBS volumes, the storage size\.
    + **Volume type**: For Amazon EBS volumes, the volume type\.
 For more information, see [Amazon EBS volume types](ebs-volume-types.md)\.
    + **IOPS**: For the Provisioned IOPS SSD volume type, the number of I/O operations per second \(IOPS\) that the volume can support\.
    + **Delete on termination**: For Amazon EBS volumes, whether to delete the volume when the instance is terminated\.
-For more information, see [Preserving Amazon EBS Volumes on Instance Termination](terminating-instances.md#preserving-volumes-on-termination)\.
+For more information, see [Preserving Amazon EBS volumes on instance termination](terminating-instances.md#preserving-volumes-on-termination)\.
    + **Encrypted**: If the instance type supports EBS encryption, you can enable encryption for the volume\.
 If you have enabled encryption by default in this Region, encryption is enabled for you\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.
    + **Key**: The CMK to use for EBS encryption\.
 You can specify the ARN of any customer master key \(CMK\) that you created using the AWS Key Management Service\.
 If you specify a CMK, you must also use **Encrypted** to enable encryption\.